kdwils/blog/content/posts/selfhosting-bluesky-pds.md

 ### Exposing our PDS server

-I use cloudflare tunnels to expose anything outside of my kubernetes cluster.
-To look into doing the same, you can catch up on my [previous post](/content/posts/cloudflared-tunnel.md).
+I use Cloudflare tunnels to expose services outside of my Kubernetes cluster.
+To learn how to do the same, check out my [previous post](/posts/cloudflare-tunnel).

 Add the ingress config for the PDS server.
 Here is an example of the format my cloudflared deployment config uses.
 ```yaml